edespino/cloudberry-site/docs/sys-utilities/createdb.md

 **`dbname`**

 The name of the database to be created.
-The name must be unique among all other databases in the Cloudberry Database system.
+The name must be unique among all other databases in the Apache Cloudberry system.
 If not specified, reads from the environment variable `PGDATABASE`, then `PGUSER` or defaults to the current system user.

 **`description`**